ktorio/ktor-documentation/topics/connection-pooling-caching.md

 <link-summary>Learn how to implement database connection pooling and caching.</link-summary>

-In the [previous tutorial](interactive_website_add_persistence.md), we added persistence to our website using the Exposed framework.
+In the [previous tutorial](interactive_website_add_persistence.md), we added persistence to a website using the Exposed framework.
-In this tutorial, we'll take a look at how to implement database connection pooling and caching using the HikariCP and Ehcache libraries, respectively.
+In this tutorial, we'll look at how to implement database connection pooling and caching using the HikariCP and Ehcache libraries, respectively.

 ## Add dependencies {id="add-dependencies"}